Loeffeldude/reddit-compilation-bot/README.md

 ## TODO

-- update readme
+- Update readme
-- optimise speed a little bit.
+- Optimise speed a little bit.
 Maybe change the concat to not do a reencoding
-- make the padding look a it nicer instead of black color
+- Make the padding look nicer instead of black color
-- write tests for functions that don't have any yet